 Diagnostics: Purpose of my service

-Attention, the suggested results correspond to the answers checked.
-They provide an initial insight but they are no substitute for the personalised and in-depth analysis that a legal or regulatory expert can provide.
+Please note that the results correspond to the answers you have ticked.
+They provide an insight but cannot replace the personalised and in-depth analysis that a legal or regulatory expert can provide.

 Does your product have a medical purpose, namely a therapeutic or diagnostic purpose or compensation for a handicap?